-What is canvas?
+What is canvas material?
 You might have heard about this particular fabric when talking about oil paintings.
-While that is known as canvas as well, there are also other applications for this popular fabric.
-With that said, learn more about what is canvas and what its various applications are below.
+While that is known as canvas, there are also other applications for this popular fabric.
+With that said, learn more about what canvas material is, and its various applications are below.

-What is canvas made of?
-It is a fabric made typically out of cotton or linen with a plain weave.
-Canvas can also be made from hemp or PVC and other man-made fibers but these are less common.
+Canvas material is a fabric typically made of cotton or linen with a plain weave.
 How it is woven is a critical factor in attaining its outstanding durability.
+Canvas can also be made from hemp or PVC and other synthetic fibers, but these are less common.

-Throughout history, canvas fabric has been essential in some of humankind’s most significant milestones.
-For example, canvas was used in sails, which resulted in progressing countries stumbling upon many discoveries centuries ago.
+Canvas fabric has been essential in some of our most significant milestones throughout history.
+For example, canvas was used in sailcloth, which resulted in progressing countries stumbling upon many discoveries centuries ago.
 It was also used for manifesting the countless ideas of renowned artists through paintings.
 Additionally, canvas is also produced as a wearable fabric.
-It can be used for shoes and bags because of its waterproof capabilities.
+It can be used for sneakers and bags because of its heavy-duty and waterproof capabilities.

-As mentioned, canvas is an incredibly durable fabric.
-It is due to the tightly woven cotton or linen in a plain-weave pattern, forming a thick yarn.
+As mentioned, cotton canvas is an incredibly durable fabric.
+This is due to tightly woven cotton or linen created in a plain-weave pattern, forming a thick material.
 In fact, this fabric is similar to denim in terms of durability and thickness.

-Now that you have a better idea of what is canvas, let’s discuss its impact throughout history.
-While it is popularly made from cotton, the term “canvas” was derived from the plant “cannabis.”
+Now that you have a better idea of what is canvas let’s discuss its impact throughout history.
+While it is popularly made from cotton, the term “canvas” was originally derived from the word “cannabis.”
 This is because canvas was initially sourced from hemp, a plant in the cannabis family and a close cousin of marijuana.

-It was the people of India who started using cotton instead of hemp around 1500 B.C.
+The people of India started using cotton instead of hemp around 1500 B.C.
 As the world continued and the age of imperialism and exploration was in its heyday, trading remained the prevalent mode of exchange.
 That is why the reputation of canvas spread throughout the leading nations at the time, particularly in Europe.

 What Are the Different Types of Canvas?

 Now you know more about what is canvas, it is also essential to identify its types.
-From two varieties – plain and duck, canvas now has around eight types.
-Check them out below.
+Modern canvas has 8 main types:

-- Drop Cloth – It is an absorbent subtype of duck canvas used for making slipcovers and painter’s drop cloth.
+- Drop Cloth - It is an absorbent subtype of duck canvas used for making slipcovers and painter’s drop cloths.

-- Duck Canvas – This is also known as cotton duck canvas.
+- Duck Canvas - This is also known as cotton duck canvas.
 It is made from coarse yarns that have been tightly woven together.
-It is usually used for objects constantly dealing with intense pressure like shoes and tents.
+It is used for itms constantly dealing with intense pressure like shoes and tents.

-- Marine-Grade Canvas – This refers to all canvas fabrics used in marine applications, such as boat cushions’ coverings and awnings.
+- Marine-Grade Canvas - This refers to all canvas fabrics used in marine applications, such as boat cushion coverings and awnings.
 It is composed of strong acrylic fibers.